-Indicators related to consumer confidence have improved markedly: this seems to be due to the improvement in supply and demand conditions in the labor market of late, along with the rise in stock prices (Chart 15).
+Indicators related to consumer confidence have improved markedly: this seems to be due to improvement in the employment situation of late, along with the rise in stock prices since the end of last year (Chart 17).

-Private consumption is expected to remain resilient.
+Private consumption is expected to remain resilient, supported in part by improvement in the employment situation.

 Housing investment has generally been picking up.
-The number of housing starts-a leading indicator of housing investment-has tended to pick up on average, although it moved down slightly in the first quarter on a quarter-on-quarter basis (Chart 16[1]).
+The number of housing starts-a leading indicator of housing investment-has tended to pick up on average, as it bounced back up again in April relative to the first quarter from the slight fall in the first quarter on a quarter-on-quarter basis (Chart 18[1]).